kajuberdut/aiosql-mysql/README.md

 ### Warning:
-This project is currently not functional.
-Please check back later.
+This project is in early developement.
+The PyMySQL adaptor works but is not fully tested.
+AsyncMy is not implimented and working at this time, please check back later.

 <!-- GETTING STARTED -->